nginmesh/nginmesh/README.md

 kubectl apply -f samples/bookinfo/kube/bookinfo.yaml
 ```

-3. Confirm all services and pods are correctly defined and running:
+3. Confirm all services and pods are correctly defined and running: ### How to confirm ???

 ```
 kubectl get pods